maleblond/angular-fusejs/README.md

 ```
 {{element.fuseJsHighlighted.whateverAttribute}}
 ```
-Replace `whateverAttribute` with your attribute name, trust it as HTML and you are good to go :D
+Replace `whateverAttribute` with your attribute name, trust it as HTML and you are good to go.